emilychhun/challenge9readme/demo/DemoREADME.md

-    <h1 align="center">This is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
-Check out the ExampleREADME.md in th ✌️🤟🙏👋</h1>
+ ## is is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
+Check out the ExampleREADME.md in th ✌️🤟🙏👋